geut/xd/README.md

 - ENV variable `PRETTIER=1 xd index.js`
 - Detected by the presence of `prettier-standard` or `prettierx` in your project.

+xd uses prettierx so you can use any of the next configuration files for your prettier:

+- .prettierrc
+- .editorconfig

 ### eslint

 xd will check your local binary eslint and configuration or it will use a fallback binary that we include.